OpenTSDB/opentsdb.net/docs/source/user_guide/metadata.rst

 Another form of metadata is the *annotation*.
 Annotations are simple objects associated with a timestamp and, optionally, a timeseries.
 Annotations are meant to be a very basic means of recording an event.
 They are not intended as an event management or issue tracking system.
 Rather they can be used to link a timeseries to such an external system.

 Every annotation is associated with a start timestamp.
-This determines where the note is stored in the backend and may be the start of an event with a beggining and end, or just used to record a note at a specific point in time.
+This determines where the note is stored in the backend and may be the start of an event with a beginning and end, or just used to record a note at a specific point in time.
 Optionally an end timestamp can be set if the note represents a time span, such as an issue that was resolved some time after the start.

 Additionally, an annotation is defined by a TSUID.
 If the TSUID field is set to a valid TSUID, the annotation will be stored, and associated, along with the data points for the timeseries defined by the ID.
 This means that when creating a query for data points, any annotations stored within the requested timespan will be retrieved and optionally returned to the user.
 These annotations are considered "local".